Muslim Employee Community Network

 If you are not sure who to contact, you are welcome to contact the co-chairs.

-The Muslim community at Ryerson has been contributing to the campus in various ways.
+The Muslim community at TMU has been contributing to the campus in various ways.
 Explore these resources:

 In this two-part series, learn about the challenges and issues facing Muslims with Jasmine Zine (professor of sociology and Muslim studies at Wilfrid Laurier) and Sakeena Mihar (former co-chair of the Muslim Employee Community Network):

-The CBC’s Little Mosque on the Prairie television program, external link is a sitcom about a Muslim community living in Saskatchewan.
-The show was created by Ryerson University journalism graduate Zarqa Nawaz.
+The CBC’s Little Mosque on the Prairie television program (external link) is a sitcom about a Muslim community living in Saskatchewan.
+The show was created by Toronto Metropolitan University journalism graduate Zarqa Nawaz.

-The Sisters Project, external link is a photo-based series by Alia Youssef, a graduate student in Ryerson University’s master’s of fine arts in documentary media program.
+The Sisters Project (external link) is a photo-based series by Alia Youssef, a graduate student in Toronto Metropolitan University’s master’s of fine arts in documentary media program.
 Youssef’s work combats negative stereotypes of Muslim women by showcasing and creating space for Muslim women identities.